Why Are Your Toenails Falling Off? Causes, Treatment & When to See a Podiatrist

 3. Footwear Pressure

-Tight shoes, steel-caps, ski boots or high heels can create repeated pressure on the nail plate.
-Over time, this can cause the falling off toenail effect even without a dramatic injury.
+Tight shoes, steel-cap boots, ski boots and high heels create repeated pressure on the nail plate.
+Over time, this causes bruising under the nail (subungual haematoma) and eventual separation — even without a single dramatic injury.

 4. Psoriasis or Skin Conditions